 MSP Backup Pricing Models

-Now, let's take a look at the different pricing models you might want to use to govern the way you charge for backup services.
+Now, let's take a look at the different pricing models for managed service providers you might want to use to govern the way you charge for backup-as-a-service.

 Per-Device Backup Pricing